Nissan Note: Versa Note (2013–2019)

 The Versa Note is a version of the Note for the US market, as a replacement of the outgoing Versa hatchback.

 The vehicle was unveiled at the 2013 North American International Auto Show.

-US model went on sale in mid-2013 as 2014 model year vehicle.
+The US model went on sale in mid-2013 as 2014 model year vehicle.
 Early models include 1.6-litre DOHC 4-cylinder engine with dual fuel injection and Twin CVTC (Continuously Variable Timing Control), 5-speed manual or Xtronic CVT transmission, 5 grade levels (S, S Plus, SV, SL).
 A sporty SR model has been added to the 2015 lineup.
-New for 2017 a facelift with a new front bumper cover as well as rear (previously only available on the SR model), wheels and colour choices.
+A 2017 facelift featured a new front bumper cover and on the rear (previously only available on the SR model), wheels, and colour choices.

 Nissan discontinued the Versa Note in late 2019, while the Versa sedan continued to be offered for the 2020 model year onwards.